 This definition divides BSSR into two sections: Core Areas of Research and Adjunct Areas of Research.
 The core areas of research are further divided into basic or fundamental research and applied research.
 Adjunct areas of BSSR include many types of neurological research and some research on pharmacological interventions—areas that have implications for, and are often influenced by, behavioral research.

 NIH's mission is to fund and conduct research that will result in an improvement in health.
 OBSSR, which is located in the Office of the Director, serves to stimulate the growth of the behavioral and social sciences at the NIH.
 Although behavioral research has a long funding history at the NIH, its vital importance to the NIH's overall mission has never been more apparent.
 Behavioral and social factors are important contributors to health and illness and frequently interact with biological factors to influence health outcomes.
 They also represent critical avenues for treatment and prevention.

-This definition was to be used to assess and monitor funding for behavioral and social sciences research at all of the NIH institutes, centers, and divisions.
+This definition was to be used to assess and monitor funding for behavioral and social sciences research at all of the NIH Institutes, Centers, and Offices.
 Heretofore, there had been no single definition of the field that could be used to assess and monitor NIH support of the behavioral and social sciences across all NIH Institutes and Centers.
 The definition has been updated periodically to improve clarity and to add specific examples that reflect developments in the behavioral and social sciences.
 Every effort has been made to retain the meaning and scope of the original definition.

 Behavioral and Social Sciences Research Defined at NIH